JUSTICE FOR JEWS FROM ARAB COUNTRIES

 EGYPT

 By 1957, the Jewish population of Egypt had fallen to 15,000.
-In 1967, after the Six-Day war, there was a renewal wave of persecution, and imprisonments of all the Jewish males from 16 years old to 60, for three years imprisonment with tortures.
-The Community dropped to 2,500.
-By the 1970s, after the remaining Jews were imprisoned or given permission to leave the country, the community dwindled today to 30 widows females, or married to non-Jews in Cairo and Alexandria, and only one Jewish man in Alexandria.
+In 1967, after the Six-Day War, there was a renewed wave of persecution, and the community dropped to 2,500.
+By the 1970s, after the remaining Jews were given permission to leave the country, the community dwindled to a few families.

 Discriminatory Decrees and Violations of Human Rights